 - It gives you, Mom, a break in a subject or two.
 Homeschool moms wear a lot of hats, and it feels good to take one of them off now and again.

-Make one of those outside classes an SAT prep class if your teen wants to go to college.
-The SAT’s format and question style is different than most content tests, so practice with it really boosts scores.
-Most teens can work through SAT test prep books and online courses independently.
+Make one of those outside classes an SAT/ACT prep class if your teen wants to go to college.
+The SAT and ACT have specific formats and question styles that are different than most content tests, so practice with them really boosts scores.
+Most teens can work through SAT/ACT test prep books and online courses independently.

 Adapting Your Homeschool